Former England and Wasps prop Rendall dies aged 69

 Last updated on .From the section Rugby Union

-Former England prop Paul Rendall has died at the age of 69 after being diagnosed with Motor Neurone Disease last year.
+Former England prop Paul Rendall has died at the age of 69 after being diagnosed with motor neurone disease last year.

 He won 28 caps for his country and played at the 1987 and 1991 Rugby World Cups.